BACK TO INDEX

 Articles in journal or book chapters

 1. A.C.
 Jiang, A. C. Ventura, E. D. Sontag, S. D. Merajver, A. J. Ninfa, and D. Del Vecchio.
 Load-induced modulation of signal transduction networks.
 Science Signaling, 4, issue 194:ra67, 2011.
-[PDF] Keyword(s): systems biology, biochemical networks, synthetic biology, futile cycles, singular perturbations, modularity.
+[PDF] Keyword(s): systems biology, reaction networks, synthetic biology, futile cycles, singular perturbations, modularity.

 Abstract: